-Each PARENT is:
+Each PARENT (OR GUARDIAN) is:

-- An assistant Teacher in the school setting one day per week.
-In this role the parent follows teacher instructions, supervises the various curriculum areas, helps children develop self-help skills, plans and presents small group learning activities, encourages children in developing social relationships and observes children's behavior for goal setting. - A member who operates and manages the Preschool.
-This role includes attending monthly parent meetings, preparing snack on a scheduled basis, acting as an emergency substitute and fulfilling the responsibilities of the parent's assigned Preschool job. - A student of NSC.
+- An Assistant Teacher in the school setting one day per week.
+In this role, the parent follows Teacher instructions, supervises the various curriculum areas, helps children develop self-help skills, encourages children in developing social relationships and observes children's behavior for goal setting. - A member who operates and manages the Preschool.
+This role includes attending monthly parent meetings, preparing snacks on a scheduled basis, acting as an emergency substitute and fulfilling the responsibilities of the parent's assigned preschool job. - A student of NSC.
 Each parent is a student enrolled in NSC and is seeking to improve his/her own parenting and decision-making skills.